akawa777/Dagent/README.md

 |Entity framework ExecuteStoreQuery|631ms|

 ## Pure POCO
 Dagent Keep the POCO.
-Your class does not need to inherit something the Class or put the Attribute.
+Your class does not need to inherit something the Class, SQL or put the Attribute.
 ## License
 The MIT License (MIT)